 Budgeting & Money Management

-Helpful resources on budgeting and money management may be found at the Yale Financial Literacy website.
+Helpful resources on budgeting and money management may be found at the LIT Yale Financial Education Program.
 Although this Financial Literacy page is geared towards undergraduate students, it may be helpful for anyone who wants to learn about budgeting and money management.

 Tips for Living on a Budget